ahmedyar7/Machine-Learning-Projects/README.md

    - I have made Number of Deep Convolution Neural Network to analyze and predict the Hand Drawn digits

 7. **Cats vs. Dog Classification Model**

    - Cats vs dog classification model that is made using the knowlege of Convolutional neural network and Data Augmentation Techniques

+8. **🧠 Custom ResNetSmall Image Classification**

+   - I designed and implemented a **custom ResNet-inspired deep convolutional neural network** from scratch in TensorFlow/Keras to classify images from the CIFAR-10 dataset.
+   - The architecture incorporates **residual identity blocks** to ease training of deep networks, **data augmentation layers** for robustness, and **dropout regularization** to prevent overfitting.
+   - **Tech Used:** TensorFlow, Keras, Numpy, Matplotlib, Seaborn, Scikit-learn
+   - **Model Used:** Custom Residual Network (**ResNetSmall**) with convolutional, batch normalization, identity mapping, and global average pooling layers.
+   - Achieved competitive accuracy on CIFAR-10 while keeping the architecture lightweight and efficient for experimentation.

 ## Dependencies